What is a Tree Diagram?

 Also called: systematic diagram, tree analysis, analytical tree, hierarchy diagram

+A tree diagram is a new management planning tool that depicts the hierarchy of tasks and subtasks needed to complete and objective.
 The tree diagram starts with one item that branches into two or more, each of which branch into two or more, and so on.
-It looks like a tree, with trunk and multiple branches.
+The finished diagram bears a resemblance to a tree, with a trunk and multiple branches.

 It is used to break down broad categories into finer and finer levels of detail.
 Developing the tree diagram helps you move your thinking step by step from generalities to specifics.

 - When an issue is known or being addressed in broad generalities and you must move to specific details, such as when developing logical steps to achieve an objective.

 - When developing actions to carry out a solution or other plan.